DukeOfCheese/DiscordTags-oxmysql/docs/documentation.md

 ## ACE Permissions

-The Headtag-Menu uses ACE permissions to determine which players have access to which tags.
+The DiscordTags-oxmysql uses ACE permissions to determine which players have access to which tags.
 Here's how to set up permissions:

 1. Add the following to your server.cfg or a separate permissions file:

 ```
 # Grant access to all headtags
-add_ace group.admin headtags.all allow
+add_ace group.admin discordtags.all allow

 # Role-specific permissions
 add_ace group.admin headtag.owner allow